hyperkarmic/obsidian/obsidian-order/currying/currying.md

 ***
 Currying: _In mathematics and computer science,_ **_**currying is the technique of converting a function that takes multiple arguments into a sequence of functions that each take a single argument**_**_._
 ***
+Currying is a transformation technique in the javascript functions.
+The currying is a function that takes one argument at a time and returns a new function.

+Basically currying is a transformation of taking multiple parameters at a time taking arguments sequentially and returning a new function, the next function takes another argument and continues the flow like that.
+***

 #currying